 Note: A Media Release Form is not required to provide VR services to a customer or for a customer to participate in public events associated with VR services and supports.
 Signing a TWC Media Release Form is only required if customer information will be shared as described in this section.

+Release of Information from a Provider

+A provider must not share with a customer documents received from TWC-VR.
+When a customer requests such documents, the provider must refer the customer to the customer’s VR counselor.

+A provider may share with a customer documents that relate to the services provided by the provider and that have been signed by the customer or legal guardian.